EavesGroup/Manual/_posts/theory/2023-02-01-master_equations.md

 ### Projection Operator

-This density matrix $$\rho^I(t)$$ is still the full density matrix for the system and bath.
-We would like to break the density matrix into a relevant system part and an irrelevant bath part.
-This can be accomplished using projection operators.
-We define our projection operator as
+Frequently we do not care about the dynamics of the entire density matrix.
+For example, we may only want to know about how the population of the system evolves.
+We can narrow our focus to the part we care about by tracing out the rest of the system/bath.
+This effect is usually achieved through projection operators.
+As an example, if we wish to focus on solely the system dynamics we define our projection operator as

 $$
 \begin{align}